Laillaa/Statistical-analysis-of-the-risk-factors-of-chronic-respiratory-diseases/README.md

 # Statistical-analysis-of-the-risk-factors-of-chronic-respiratory-diseases

-The Statistical analysis of the risk factors of chronic respiratory diseases is a group project using R made within the framework of the Business Statistics II class at the University of Neuchâtel:
+The Statistical analysis of the risk factors of chronic respiratory diseases is a group project using R made within the framework of the Business Statistics II class at the University of Neuchâtel.

 ## Repository Structure